shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-directly-from-a-publisher.md

   geography, etc.).

 > [!NOTE]
 > For mobile campaigns, **system targeting** is one of the most useful ways to reach users.
 You can include or exclude users via the types of devices they use (phone, tablet, pc), their device makes and models (i.e., Apple iPhone, HTC Droid Incredible, etc.), their operating systems, the browsers on their devices, and their mobile carriers and connection types (carrier-based or wifi/static).
-See [system-targeting](system-targeting.md) for details.
+See [System Targeting](system-targeting.md) for details.

 ## Step 4.
 Select the advertiser